Do you suffer from chronic headaches? Dental problems may be causing your frequent headaches.

 What does TMJ headache feel like?

-A TMJ headache is commonly reported as an achy headache that is typically worse on one side (usually the side that the patient has TMJ on).
+A TMJ headache is an achy headache that is typically worse on one side (usually the side that the patient has TMJ on).
 Headaches from TMJ get worse as patients move their jaw.

 Schedule an appointment with Dr. Wainwright on our website.
 You may also call Austin Dental Care at 512-518-6392.
-Dr. Wainwright is a dentist in Austin, Texas that is dedicated to the highest quality of care possible.
+Dr. Wainwright is a dentist in Austin, Texas that has dedicated countless hours to provide the highest quality of care possible.